AI & Agents

 Key Limitations:

-Best For: Freelance motion designers and producers who want to automate client communication and project management.
+Best For: Freelance motion designers and studios who want to automate client communication and feedback collection.

 Setting up AI agents to interact with your animation software takes some planning.
 Rushing the setup usually results in broken file paths and failed renders.